foobuzz/todo/doc/reference.md

 ### `todo ctx <context> [--flat|--tidy] [--priority PRIORITY] [--visibility VISIBILITY] [--name NAME]`

-If no mutation option is given (priority or visibility), has the same effect than `todo <context>`.
+If no mutation option is given, has the same effect than `todo <context>`.

-If at least one option is given, apply the option to the context.
+If at least one mutation option is given, apply the option to the context and prints nothing.

 `--name` renames the context.
 In the context's path, the name of the context is the last part among parts separated by dots.
 For example, renaming `culture.movies` with `films` will lead to the new path `culture.films`.
 An error is printed if the new name contains a dot or if the destination context already exists.